-\nic{In Figure \ref{fig:errors_mag_reff}, we show the relative errors (top panels) and the standard errors of the mean (bottom panels) of the effective radius and the S{\'e}rsic index for the GaLNet-2 against the magnitude ($mag$) and the effective radius ($R_{\rm eff}$), as representative of the behaviour seen in Fig. \ref{fig:real_comparison}.
-These are defined as $\Delta R_{\rm eff}=(R_{\rm eff}^{\rm GN2} - R_{\rm eff}^{\rm 2DPH})/R_{\rm eff}^{\rm 2DPH}$, and $\Delta n=(n^{\rm GN2} - n^{\rm 2DPH})/n^{\rm 2DPH}$, where we have used the apex GN2 and 2DPH, for GaLNet-2 and 2DPHOT, respectively.} From the two plots in the upper row, we see a no clear dependence of the $\Delta R_{\rm eff}$ and $\Delta n$ with the total magnitude, although the bulk of the scatter seems to increase while the galaxy become fainter.
-In the left panel of the upper and bottom row, we see that GaLNet-2 predicts effective radii that are systematically smaller than 2DPHOT (as seen also in Fig. \ref{fig:real_comparison}).
-These seem to be marginally statistically significant, as the estimates of standard deviation of the mean (red errorbars in the bottom panels) are generally deviating by less than $2 \sigma$ from the zero value in the different $mag$ and $R_{\rm eff}$ bins.
-To investigate in details the reason of this discrepancy is beyond the purpose of this paper, as this would involve the use of a third tool to cross-check the systematics.
-This will be explored in more details in future analysis.
+In Fig. \ref{fig:errors_mag_reff}, we show the relative errors (top panels) and the standard errors of the mean (bottom panels) of the effective radius and the S{\'e}rsic index for the GaLNet-2 against the magnitude ($mag$) and the effective radius ($R_{\rm eff}$), as representative of the behaviour seen in Fig. \ref{fig:real_comparison}.
+These are defined as $\Delta R_{\rm eff}=(R_{\rm eff}^{\rm GN2} - R_{\rm eff}^{\rm 2DPH})/R_{\rm eff}^{\rm 2DPH}$, and $\Delta n=(n^{\rm GN2} - n^{\rm 2DPH})/n^{\rm 2DPH}$, where we have used the apex GN2 and 2DPH, for GaLNet-2 and 2DPHOT, respectively.
+From the two plots in the upper row, we see no clear dependence of the $\Delta R_{\rm eff}$ and $\Delta n$ with the total magnitude, although the bulk of the scatter seems to increase while the galaxies become fainter.
+In the left panel of the upper and bottom row, we see that GaLNet-2 predicts effective radii that are systematically smaller than 2DPHOT (as also seen in Fig. \ref{fig:real_comparison}).
+Statistically, these seem to be marginally significant, as about half of the standard deviation of the mean (red errorbars in the bottom panels) are generally deviating by more than $2 \sigma$ from the zero value in the different $mag$ and $R_{\rm eff}$ bins.
+To investigate in details the reason for this discrepancy is beyond the purpose of this paper, as this would involve the use of a third tool to cross-check the systematics.
+This will be explored in more detail in future analyses.
 The scatter of the $\Delta R_{\rm eff}$ seems to be also invariant with $R_{\rm eff}$.
 Finally, in the right panel of the bottom row, we show $\Delta n$ against $R_{\rm eff}$.
 Here we see no clear systematics and fairly similar errors (around 40\% and 50\%), except for the very small $R_{\rm eff}$.
 Eventually, for these small galaxies, where the $R_{\rm eff}$ is sampled by $\sim$ 2 pixels by side, {both 2DPHOT and the GaLNets can still measure the slope of the light profile with no systematics, but with larger uncertainties}.
 The absence of systematics is particularly encouraging, as this would imply unbiased information on large datasets in this particular region of the parameter space.

 In Fig. \ref{fig:real_residuals} we show some examples of the residuals from the model subtracted images.
 These are derived as in Sect. \ref{sec:testing_simulation}.
 For each target we show the raw image of the original $r-$band image of the galaxy (first column from the left), and the residuals from GaLNet-1 (second column), GaLNet-2 (third column) and 2DPHOT (fourth column).
 For most of the galaxies, as the ones shown in the first two upper rows, the performance of the 3 tools are fairly good, with almost no residuals.